vascokk/vascokk.github.com/source/_posts/2012-06-06-erlang-real-time-server-part-2-aggregation.markdown

 - Riak is usually deployed on a cluster (set of phisical hosts called "nodes")
 - each node runs a certain number of "virtual nodes" (or "vnodes")
 - the vnode is responsible for a partition of the Riak "Ring"
-- the Ring is a circular, ordered, 160 bit integer space (i.e. integers from 0 to 2^160)
+- the Ring is a circular, ordered, 160 bit integer space (i.e. integers from 0 to 2^160 placed in circle)
-- the elements of the Ring are the hash values computed of the key from the "key/value" pair (in fact they are computed of the pair "bucket"+"key", but this is not so important at the moment)
+- each element of the Ring represents a hash value computed of the key from a "key-value" pair (in fact it will be computed of the "bucket"+"key", but this is not so important at the moment)
-- the number of partitions is always the same, whether you add a new node to the Cluster or take one down (i.e. a bit of a planning is needed upfront)
+- the number of partitions is always the same, whether you add a new node to the Cluster or take one off (i.e. a bit of a planning is needed upfront)
 - the vnode can be used to store data or to perform computations (executing commands)

 I'll not go further into details, as [wiki.basho.com](http://wiki.basho.com) is your best source of information, if you want to dive in.
 I'll just outline the "scalability" thing and how Riak will make our life easier: